sensiloles/quit-smoking-bot/README.md

 ### stop.sh options:

 - `--uninstall` - Complete uninstallation (removes images and cleans Docker)
-- `--keep-data` - Keep logs when uninstalling (data is always preserved)

 - `--all` - Stop all services including monitoring and logging
 - `--dry-run` - Show what would be done without executing
 - `--force` - Skip confirmation prompts